awkwardbunny/signal-bot/README.md

 Install python dependencies: `$ pip install -r requirements.txt` you can just run `$ python3 ./bot.py`

+See "Details" section to see how to interact with it.

 # Docker
 The dockerfile is provided.
 Take a look to see how it needs to be set up.